ir-engine/developer-docs/docs/manual/01_install/050_advanced/index.md

   _Note: If you are on windows you need to use `npm run dev-windows` instead of `npm run dev`._

 ## 7. Open the Engine
-If everything went well, you can now open the engine by navigating to [this link](https://localhost:3000/location/default) in your browser.
+If everything went well, you can now open the engine by navigating to [https://localhost:3000/location/default](https://localhost:3000/location/default) in your browser.

 The database seeding process creates a default empty location called `default`, which can be accessed by opening `https://localhost:3000/location/default`.